terrymacdonald/NVIDIAInfo/README.md

 NVIDIAInfo is a test programme designed to exercise the NVAPI library that I developed for DisplayMagician.
 This little programme helps me validate that the library is working properly, and that it will work when added to the main DisplayMagician code.

-NVIDIAInfo records exactly how you setup your display settings, including screen position, resolution, HDR settings, and even which screen is your main one, and then NVIDIAInfo saves those settings to a file.
+NVIDIAInfo records exactly how you setup your display settings, including NVIDIA Surround/Mosaic sccreens, display position, resolution, HDR settings, and even which screen is your main one, and then NVIDIAInfo saves those settings to a file.
 It works using the NVIDIA API and the Windows Display CCD interface to configure your display settings for you.
 You can set up your display settings exactly how you like them using NVIDIA Setup and Windows Display Setup, and then use NVIDIAInfo to save those settings to a file.

 NOTE: NVIDIAInfo doesn't handle AMD Eyefinity.
 Please see [AMDInfo](https://github.com/terrymacdonald/AMDInfo) for that!